VideoHallu: Evaluating and Mitigating Multi-modal Hallucinations on Synthetic Video Understanding

 Benchmark

-We design our benchmark, VideoHallu, around four question categories aimed at probing hallucinations in synthetic video understanding, organized by the level of reasoning required from MLLMs to perform video-question answering in practice.
-The benchmark spans from perceptual understanding to high-level abstract reasoning.
+We design our benchmark, VideoHallu, with four question categories to probe hallucinations in synthetic video understanding, covering perceptual understanding to abstract reasoning:

 (a) Alignment checks if the model correctly identifies and understands entities using visual and textual cues.